 How the EU funds us

 Europa Nostra has benefited from financial support from the European Union since 1997.
-This support has helped Europa Nostra substantially to develop as a civil society organisation in promoting, protecting and lobbying for cultural heritage across Europe.
+This support has helped Europa Nostra substantially to develop as a European civil society organisation committed to protecting, celebrating and advocating for cultural heritage.

-Since 2002, Europa Nostra has organised the European Heritage Awards / Europa Nostra Awards scheme, which was launched by the European Commission and which is funded by the Creative Europe programme of the European Union.
-Europa Nostra has been successfully applying for tenders to run this prestigious Awards scheme ever since it was set up.
+Since 2002, Europa Nostra has organised the European Heritage Awards / Europa Nostra Awards scheme, which is co-funded by the Creative Europe programme of the European Union.
+Europa Nostra has been successfully applying for tenders to run this prestigious Awards scheme ever since it was set up by the European Commission.
 The EU co-funding (at a rate of 60%) has helped transform the Awards scheme into one of the most high-profile in the culture field at European level and has turned the European Heritage Awards Ceremony into one of its annual highlights.

 As a beneficiary, Europa Nostra has to comply with specific and very strict financial management and reporting requirements, for both the network grants and the Awards grants separately.
 While EU support initially comprised operational grants for organisations working in the field of culture, funding has more recently been granted only for specific project activities that contribute to the objectives of the EU funding programme.
 General information about different types of EU funding is available here.